What is Azure Database for PostgreSQL?

 Keep your app and business running

-Azure's industry leading 99.99% availability (not available in preview) service level agreement (SLA), powered by a global network of Microsoft-managed datacenters, helps keep your app running 24/7.
+Azure's industry leading 99.99% availability service level agreement (SLA), powered by a global network of Microsoft-managed datacenters, helps keep your app running 24/7.
 With every Azure Database for PostgreSQL server, you take advantage of built-in security, fault tolerance, and data protection that you would otherwise have to buy or design, build, and manage.
-With Azure Database for PostgreSQL, each service tier offers a comprehensive set of business continuity features and options that you can use to get up and running and stay that way.
+With Azure Database for PostgreSQL, each pricing tier offers a comprehensive set of business continuity features and options that you can use to get up and running and stay that way.
 You can use point-in-time restore to return a database to an earlier state, as far back as 35 days.
 In addition, if the datacenter hosting your databases experiences an outage, you can restore databases from geo-redundant copies of recent backups.

 Secure your data